 - Your spouse’s hours of employment are reduced,

 - Your spouse’s employment ends for any reason, or

-- You become divorced or legally separated from your spouse.
+- You become divorced from your spouse.

 Your dependent children will become qualified beneficiaries if they lose coverage under the Plan because any of the following qualifying events occurs:

 - The parent’s (employee’s) hours of employment are reduced,

 - The parent’s (employee’s) employment ends for any reason,

 - The child stops being eligible for coverage under the Plan as a “dependent child.”